c2theg/Vulnerable_Server/README.md

 <h2>PBX</h2>

-Some people have asked for PBX (FreePBX).
-Since not everyone has, I thought I would include it as seperate commands, bellow.
-I have not testing this as of right now, just wanted to make it available.
+Some people have asked for PBX ( FreePBX / Asterisk ).
+Since not everyone has, I thought I would include it as seperate commands, below.
+I have not tested this as of right now.
+I just wanted to make it available.
 When i do get a chance, I will update this asap.

 tiredofit/freepbx ( https://hub.docker.com/r/tiredofit/freepbx )